azral1962/min-book/src/lib.typ

    * :cfg: arg `typc` "(?s)\s*let\s<name>\s=\s\((.*?\n)\s*\.\.<name>,\s*\)\s*\n?\n"
    *
    * These `#book(cfg)` configurations allows to modify certain aspects of the
-   * book and manage its appearence and structure.
+   * book and manage its appearance and structure.
 Built with some thoughful
    * ready-to-use defaults that make its use optional, so that beginners and
    * casual writers can safely ignore it and _just write_.
    *